d3fc/d3fc/packages/d3fc-series/README.md

 # d3fc-series

-A collection of components for rendering data series to SVG and canvas, including line, bar, OHLC, candlestick and more.
+A collection of components for rendering data series to SVG, canvas and WebGL, including line, bar, OHLC, candlestick and more.

 <table>
 <tr>